junxit/us-congress-bills-116/metadata.md

 - 2019-02-11 — Introduced in Senate
 - 2019-02-11 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-05-14 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+With printed Hearing: S.Hrg.
+116-323.
+- 2019-12-12 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2019-12-17 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2019-12-17 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2019-12-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 349.